zoeyliu18/zoeyliu18.github.io/_pages/about.md

 ---

 Nice to e-meet you!
 I'm an Assistant Professor in the [Department of Linguistics](https://lin.ufl.edu/) at [University of Florida](https://ufl.edu/), where I lead the [Computational Linguistics Lab](https://ufcompling.github.io).
 Before that I was a 2021-2023 [Computing Innovation Fellow](https://cccblog.org/2021/07/22/announcing-the-2021-computing-innovation-fellows/) supported by NSF/CRA, and a Postdoctoral Research Fellow in the Department of Computer Science at Boston College.
-I received my Ph.D. in Linguistics from The University of California, Davis in Summer 2020.
+I received my Ph.D. in Linguistics from University of California, Davis in Summer 2020.

 My research program studies ***variation*** in languages, machines and their intersections.
 I address related questions from aspects of language typology, language learning and low-resource NLP, along with a non-western mind.
 The general methodology that I use is a data-driven approach coupled with [The #BenderRule](https://thegradient.pub/the-benderrule-on-naming-the-languages-we-study-and-why-it-matters/) and methods of number counting at varying degrees of carbon dioxide consumption.